 The 120-volt system operates from the shoreline cord connected to an outside 120-volt utility service, such as those at campgrounds or from the 120-volt generator.
 When the shoreline cord is connected to an outside power source, or when the auxiliary electric generator is running, the power converter automatically changes a portion of the 120-volt current to 12-volt DC current.
-All equipment in the motor home that is normally powered by the house batteries is then powered through the converter.
+All equipment in the motorhome that is normally powered by the house batteries is then powered through the converter.

-In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, refrigerator (when placed in AC mode), microwave oven, and any 120-volt electrical equipment used at convenience outlets.
+In addition, the following equipment is entirely dependent on 120-volt current: air conditioner, refrigerator, microwave oven, and any 120-volt electrical equipment used at convenience outlets.

-EXTERNAL POWER CORD (Shoreline)
+POWER CORD - EXTERNAL (DETACHABLE) (Shoreline)